 With the exception of loops that are driven by thermostats, the capability shall be provided to adjust the temperature control thresholds of each thermal control loop by ground command.

+Thermistors shall be provided to allow ground to monitor temperature changes across the spacecraft platform, payload and structure without significant gaps.

+This allows ground to understand in detail the thermal balance across the spacecraft (e.g. location of possible sublimation products etc).

+Thermistors shall be provided to allow ground to monitor temperature changes across the spacecraft platform, payload and structure in sufficient resolution to monitor expected routine temperature variations.

 Payload

-The design of the payload shall include taking protective action against potential damage caused by the external environment.
+The design of the payload shall include taking protective action against potential damage caused by the external environment, even when the instrument is not operated.

-For example, switchoff of the high voltages if the background radiation level is detected to be too high.
+1 For example, switchoff of the high voltages if the background radiation level is detected to be too high.

+2 The protective action can involve functions from the spacecraft system, for example the spacecraft platform commands a shutter closure to protect against sun illumination in an attitude anomaly.

-Payloads shall provide the capability to enter a safe state upon receipt of a specific command.
+Payloads shall provide the capability to enter a safe state upon receipt of a specific telecommand.

 There shall be no requirement for the ground segment to perform extensive payload operations for an interval <PAYLOAD_INT> after separation from the launcher.